tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [README.md](../../../02-Homework/14-Deep-Learning/Instructions/README.md)

-Open the lesson slides, move to the "Homework Demo" Section, and highlight the following:
+Open the lesson slides, move to the "Homework Demo" section, and highlight the following:

-* Cryptocurrencies are gaining the attention of investors; however, due to its volatile nature, conventional indicators and metrics are not always suitable.
+* Cryptocurrencies are gaining the attention of investors; however, due to their volatile nature, conventional indicators and metrics are not always suitable.

 * The [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/) is an instrument used to assess cryptocurrencies.